|

 into the different tribes.
 A purpose of the Kansas-Nebraska Act

+was to open the country to transcontinental railways.
 The Kansas-Nebraska Act was responsible for causing the label

 "Bleeding Kansas."
 The incorporation of popular sovereignty made